 This utopia gave birth to its own problems.
 This report refreshes eight times per day?
 Well, I need it in real-time (do you really, though?).
 This means we use a direct query connection which refreshes from the database with every interaction.
 Why does my report run so slowly now?

 But Power BI is a means to an end.
 It is not the solution itself, it is a blank canvas, and it needs to be wielded appropriately to deliver value in your business to support the decision-making you are pursuing on a daily, weekly, and monthly basis.
-Microsoft have done a great job in making it sound like it’s easy for anyone to use.
+Microsoft has done a great job in making it sound like it’s easy for anyone to use.
 This means that there are a hundred ways to build the same Power BI data model and report in answer to the requirement of a ‘sales analysis’.
 We know that ninety of those are the wrong way, which source from the wrong tables, or perform very poorly, or whose visualisations are designed poorly for end-user consumption, or the data models themselves are designed so poorly so as not to be reusable.
 And your users still want it in Excel too…we understand all this, and this is why we do what we do so well.

 Our customers understand this too.
 You use Power BI extensively in your businesses and you know the challenges are mostly about getting people to change their behaviour, rather than the technology itself.
 But your needs have quickly become more sophisticated.
 This isn’t just about levelling up your Excel reports into Power BI versions; you’ve done that (or not yet!).
 Teams are still siloed, you still don’t have one source of truth, and Power BI Pro doesn’t handle the data volume you need to capture.
 You have ten/twenty/fifty data sources, with data spanning decades.
 You need something bigger, but Power BI Premium is too expensive, and its feature-set doesn’t feel like it will solve your problems.